Skip to main content

 Which Rate Applies?

-A visual guide to Bahamas VAT rate selection — accurate per the VAT Act 2025 Amendment, Fourth Schedule.
+A visual guide to Bahamian VAT rate selection — accurate per the VAT Act 2025 Amendment, Fourth Schedule.

 0% Zero-rated basics